-This is just one part of the family’s continued fundraising to support The Brain Tumour Charity, Their activities has also included a bake sale and a fundraising walk by the children from his son’s nursery.
-So far, they have raised more than £4,600 for the organisation.
+This first book was just one part of the family’s continued fundraising to support The Brain Tumour Charity, Their activities has also included a bake sale and a fundraising walk by the children from his son’s nursery.
+So far, they have raised nearly £6,000 for the organisation.

 Aria said: “My son was so young when I was diagnosed and, at the time, I was petrified of him seeing me in a hospital bed or maybe not even recognising me.
 However now, one of my biggest regrets is how my amazing wife had to look after him both day and night even though I know he was in the best possible hands.

-"It was easy to involve my son in the book because it was about silly characters and fantasy rather than anything too serious.
-The walk is another lovely way for him to be involved yet in a positive and enjoyable way for him and his friends.”
+“It was easy to involve my son in the book because it was about silly characters and fantasy rather than anything too serious.
+The Twlight Walk is another lovely way for him to be involved yet in a positive and enjoyable way for him and his friends.”

 In November 2018, Aria was a paediatric doctor at St Mary’s Hospital in Manchester.
 He started to get headaches which would often literally bring him to his knees in pain.
 He originally put them down to stress until he also started having problems with slurred speech.